Luk4x/iManager/readme-en.md

 ## 📖 Cloning the Project

 To clone and run this project on your computer you will need [Git](https://git-scm.com/), [Node.js v16.13.2](https://nodejs.org/en/) or higher and [Yarn](https://yarnpkg.com/) previously installed.<br>
-You'll also need the project's API running, so before continuing here, go to [API Repository](https://github.com/Luk4x/iManager-json-server) and go through the steps on how to clone it first!<br>
+You'll also need the project's API running, so before continuing here, go to [API Repository](https://github.com/Luk4x/iManager-json-server) and go through the steps on how to clone and run it first!<br>
 After these two steps, in the terminal:

 ```bash